SAPD+: An Accelerated Stochastic Method for Nonconvex-Concave Minimax Problems: Numerical experiments

-We let the regularization parameter $\sa{\eta}=0.1$ as suggested in \cite{huang2021efficient}. \mg{We compare SAPD-VR \sa{against the other} VR-based algorithms SREDA and SMDA-VR over 30 runs.} We tune the primal stepsizes of SAPD-VR and SREDA \mg{by a grid search over the set} $\{10^{-2},5\times 10^{-3},10^{-3}\}$ and the ratio of primal \sa{to dual stepsizes, i.e., $\tau/\sigma$, is chosen from} $\{10,10^2,5\times 10^2,10^3\}$.
-For SMDA-VR, the primal and dual stepsizes are $10^{-3}$ and $10^{-5}$ as suggested in \cite{huang2021efficient} \sa{--we also tried stepsizes bigger than the suggested; but, it caused convergence issues in the experiments.} We set the large batchsize $|\cB|=3000$ and the small batchsize $|\cI|=200$ for all algorithms and data sets; the frequency $q=200$ is used for SAPD-VR and SMDA-VR, and \sa{we tune $q$ for SREDA taking values from $\{10,50,100,200\}$.} The momentum $\theta$ for SAPD-VR is tuned taking values from $\{0.8,0.85,0.9\}$ and inner iteration number $N = \frac{\ln(265)}{\ln(\frac{1}{\theta})}$ is set according to \cref{Condition: SP solution to noisy LMI label 2}.
-For SREDA, we tune the inner loop iteration from $\{10,50,100\}$. \mg{Fig. \ref{fig: CNN WCSC} shows that SAPD-VR outperforms the other VR-based algorithms clearly in terms of both the average loss and the standard deviation of the loss.}
+We let the regularization parameter $\sa{\eta}=0.1$ as suggested in \cite{huang2021efficient}. \mg{We compare \texttt{SAPD+VR} \sa{against the other} VR-based algorithms \texttt{SREDA} and \texttt{SMDA-VR} over 30 runs.} We tune the primal stepsizes of \texttt{SAPD+VR} and \texttt{SREDA} \mg{by a grid search over the set} $\{10^{-2},5\times 10^{-3},10^{-3}\}$ and the ratio of primal \sa{to dual stepsizes, i.e., $\tau/\sigma$, is chosen from} $\{10,10^2,5\times 10^2,10^3\}$.
+For \texttt{SMDA-VR}, the primal and dual stepsizes are $10^{-3}$ and $10^{-5}$ as suggested in \cite{huang2021efficient} \sa{--we also tried stepsizes bigger than the suggested; but, it caused convergence issues in the experiments.} We set the large batchsize $|\cB|=3000$ and the small batchsize $|\cI|=200$ for all algorithms and data sets; the frequency $q=200$ is used for \texttt{SAPD+VR} and \texttt{SMDA-VR}, and \sa{we tune $q$ for \texttt{SREDA} taking values from $\{10,50,100,200\}$.} The momentum $\theta$ for \texttt{SAPD+VR} is tuned taking values from $\{0.8,0.85,0.9\}$ and inner iteration number is tuned from \xzh{$N = \{10,50,100\}$}.
+For \texttt{SREDA}, we tune the inner loop iteration from $\{10,50,100\}$. \mg{Fig. \ref{fig: CNN WCSC} shows that \texttt{SAPD+VR} outperforms the other VR-based algorithms clearly in terms of both the average and the standard deviation of \na{the primal function values}.}